metalcycling/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: element

     The atom's element.
-Note that this may return an empty string.
+By convention in Openstructure, this is the chemical symbol in uppercase, but this is not strictly enforced and may be a non- existing element or an empty string.
 Also available as :meth:`GetElement`.
     Read-only.

     :type: str